 Don’t ignore a toothache.
-If you’ve been feeling persistent tooth pain, you should schedule an appointment with your emergency dentist.
+If you’ve been feeling persistent tooth pain, you should schedule an appointment with your dentist.
 Depending on the extent of tooth decay, your dentist may recommend either a or dental crown.
-Continue reading to learn the differences between these dental services so you can make an informed decision regarding your oral health.
-For more information, find a dentist near you.

 - Treats severe tooth decay or damage